Industry Employment Program

 Transition to Employment Program

-Purpose: To assist in facilitating CALPIA offender workers’ successful re-entry back into the community.
+Purpose: To assist in facilitating CALPIA incarcerated individual workers’ successful re-entry back into the community.

-- The Transition to Employment Program assists offenders in obtaining required documents for employment and provides transitional services needed to find employment upon parole.
+- The Transition to Employment Program assists incarcerated individuals in obtaining required documents for employment and provides transitional services needed to find employment upon parole.

-- This program assists offenders by arranging DMV appointments to help them obtain a California driver’s license or identification card, provides Social Security Administration information, and assists offenders in utilizing the America’s Job Center of California.
+- This program assists incarcerated individuals by arranging DMV appointments to help them obtain a California driver’s license or identification card, provides Social Security Administration information, and assists incarcerated individuals in utilizing the America’s Job Center of California.